 Dogs are widely considered (hu)man’s best friend.
 Through history, they’ve served a number of purposes, assisting us in both working roles (farming, hunting, etc), as well as for companionship.
 But, since the 1980s, one breed or type of dog has been singled-out in political wars, perceived to be unlike any other domestic canine before him or her.
 They are said to be the most common dog found at dogfighting raids, and the primary villain of laws called breed specific legislation.
 The dogs we’re talking about are often simply called – Pit Bulls.

-Using home video shot of Jeff and Preston through their 12 years spent together, this film is a love story about how fate disguises itself as coincidence.
-It’s a story about raw, mutual love and adoration.
+Using home video Cleveland-based filmmaker Jeff Theman shot during Preston and his 12 years together, this film is a love story about how fate disguises itself as coincidence.
+It’s a story about raw and mutual adoration.
 But, it’s also a story about struggle and redemption.
 And, about loss and grief.

 Subscribe to Get Updates!

 By subscribing, you will receive email alerts delivered to your inbox when a new blog entry is published and updates on the progress of the film.
 Have no fear – we dislike emails, too, so we won’t bombard you with them.